TheDolentCity/jotun/src/content/docs/campaigns/first-strike/first-strike-campaign.md

                     Kavya 'FIREBIRD' Bokate
 ```

 This campaign details three operations led by Major Saxon aboard the that occurred following the destruction of Earth.
-One squad of three Jotun Pilots were deployed to Venus, Titan, and Mars while another squad of three was deployed to Earth and ████.
+One squad of three Jotun Pilots were deployed to Venus, Titan, and Mars while another squad of three was deployed to Earth and the Ventiri Dreadnought above Mars.

 ## Background